innerdoc/nlp-history-timeline/README.md

 ## About
 This demo is created to show the integration of [Streamlit](https://streamlit.io) with [TimelineJS](http://timeline.knightlab.com/).
 It became a demo timeline about the history of Natural Language Processing!

+🔥 There is now also a reusable [Streamlit Timeline component](https://github.com/innerdoc/streamlit-timeline)!

 ## The result
 [Open the demo app!](https://www.innerdoc.com/nlp-timeline-demo/)